A Quick Travel Guide for Things to Do in Beppu, Japan

 From Fukuoka (Approximately 2 hours)

 From Fukuoka, the best way to get to Beppu is by taking the Sonic-Nichirin (Sonic Limited Express Train) from Hakata Station to Beppu Station.
 The journey has 6 stops and costs about ¥5,680.

 From Kumamoto (Approximately 2 hours 30 minutes)

 From Kumamoto, the best way to get to Beppu is by taking the Kyushu Shinkansen to Kokura Station (about 1 hour).
 At Kokura Station take the Sonic-Nichirin (Sonic Limited Express Train) to Beppu Station (1 hour 15 minutes, 7 stops).
 The total journey costs about ¥11,860.

 There are a couple of things to keep in mind when traveling to Beppu by bus and/or train.
 Because the trains are limited in Kyushu the routes are often more expensive.
-There are less expensive options the ones listed above but they might add an additional 2+ hours on your travel time.
+There are less expensive options than the ones listed above but they might add an additional 2+ hours to your travel time.
 For additional routes to Beppu from other locations in Japan or the above cities, you can use Google Maps to look at the train and some bus schedules.

 Where to Stay in Beppu, Japan

 During our time in Beppu, we stayed at the Beppu Daiiti Hotel which was perfect for our stay because it was extremely budget-friendly and had free parking and breakfast each morning.
 If you aren’t driving to and from Beppu this hotel is also close to Beppu Station making it easy to travel to other areas of Beppu or to Oita as well.